Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Phenomenological implications and experimental verification

 \section{Phenomenological implications and experimental verification}

 Having identified a fully consistent benchmark point, we now explore its phenomenological consequences in detail.
 The viability of the model depends on two pillars: the resonant enhancement of the annihilation rate, which ensures the correct relic density, and velocity-dependent self-interaction, which addresses the small-scale structure crisis.
-We analyzed both phenomena in detail and discussed the prospects for experimental verification.
+In this section, we analyze both phenomena and then discuss the model's cosmological consistency and its prospects for experimental verification at colliders and in direct and indirect detection experiments.